VIVE LA DIFFERENCE

 Ahmed v Zoghby, 63 Misc.
 3d 866, 98 N.Y.S.3d 391 (City Ct.
 Middletown, NY, 2019).
 A large tree straddled the property line separating Shafi Ahmed’s property from that of Allen Zoghby.
 Allen complained that the tree’s roots extended under and pushed through a portion of his driveway.
 As well, branches of the tree hang over his property and drop leaves and other debris onto his roof.

 Shafi produced evidence that the tree straddled the property line, that his insurance company had ordered him to fix the heaved concrete, and that leaves and twigs fell on his roof.
-He also produced estimates from two companies to repave the driveway, including cutting off the roots of the tree.
-Shafi eventually hired a third contractor, Max Landscape LLC, at a cost of $2,950.00 to do the work.
-He eventually hired a third contractor, paid him $2,950.00 for the work, and had the work done.
+He also produced estimates from two companies to repave the driveway, including cutting off the tree’s roots.
+Shafi eventually hired a third contractor, Max Landscape LLC, for $2,950.00 to do the work.
+He eventually hired a third contractor, paid him $2,950.00 for the job, and had the work done.

 Allen testified that he had the entire tree (including the overhanging branches) trimmed 8-10 years before.
 He did not know if the tree was on his property or Shafi’s property, but he believed it straddled the property line between the two properties.
 Allen showed that he, too, had cracked driveway pavement.